Rakhyvel/Orng_old/documentation.md

 -- x.bool causes panic in debug mode, field is not active at this point
 ```
 #### Union Operator
-Sum types can be unioned together using the `||` operator.
+Enum types can be unioned together to create a new enum type using the `||` operator.
 Field names may conflict so long as the types are *equal* (that is, equivalent both ways).
-The fields of the left sum type will be the first fields in the resulting type, followed by the fields of the right side that are not already included in the left type.
+The fields of the left enum type will be the first fields in the resulting type, followed by the fields of the right side that are not already included in the left type.
 ```
 IntOrBool::Type = <
     int:Int